connor-blackburn/HighCal/README.md

 9. Cart and checkout functionality.
    * Allows authenticated users to purchase products.
 Users are made aware of this when visiting merchandise store.

-10. Responsive and clean design
+10. Responsive and clean design.
     * Responsive design means the whole site looks good and provides a positive user experience on all screen sizes and devices.

 11. Portfolio Page showing previous work with link to live site.
     * The portfolio section showcases all previous work with a button linking a user to the working live site so they can fully understand and experience the work quality of the company.

-12. Contact functionality
+12. Contact functionality.
     * A user can fill out of the contact form which sends the company an email directly and will start communication between potential client and business.

 ## Future Feature Ideas